Foul Smelling: Causes, Treatment and Prevention

 Lactose intolerance:

-People who suspect they are lactose intolerant should eliminate all dairy products from the diet for several days.
-After the dairy-free period, a person should reintroduce milk or dairy products to see if the symptoms return.
+People who suspect they are lactose intolerant should eliminate all dairy products from their diet for several days.
+After the dairy-free period, they should reintroduce milk or dairy products to see if the symptoms return.

 Other diagnostic tests include: